-If you’re looking for a groovy accessory for the shower, consider a water resistant Bluetooth speaker so you can rock out to Bobby Darin while you’re splishing and splashing.
+If you’re looking for a groovy accessory for the shower, consider a water-resistant Bluetooth speaker, like this awesome shower head with a speaker built right in, so you can rock out to Bobby Darin while you’re splishing and splashing.

-Miller described a popular color palette for today’s consumer.
+Miller describes a popular color palette for today’s consumer.

-“Contemporary best describes the most popular look of today,” Miller said, “especially in white and tones of grey as the palette.
+“Contemporary best describes the most popular look of today,” Miller says, “especially in white and tones of grey as the palette.
 Adding touches of aqua, beige or yellow add some zing.”

 While we’re obviously all about that zing, it may not be the way to go if you’re looking to re-create the relaxing, spa-like feel described earlier.
 Instead, it may make more sense to go with more muted, natural tones.

 Finally, don’t worry too much about trends unless you’re getting ready to sell your house.
-You’re the one that has to live with the bathroom, so it’s sensible to decorate to your taste.
+You’re the one who has to live with the bathroom, so it’s sensible to decorate to your taste.

 If you could do anything to upgrade your bathroom, what would it be?
 Let us know in the comments.